Finidi George: International career

 Finidi made his debut for Nigeria in 1991, in an Africa Cup of Nations qualifier against Burkina Faso, providing three assists for Rashidi Yekini and scoring once in a 7–1 rout.
 He helped the national team win the 1994 edition of the tournament in Tunisia, and also achieved one second and two third-place finishes.

 Finidi represented Nigeria in two FIFA World Cups, 1994 and 1998.
 In the former, held in the United States, as the national team won their group and exited in the round of 16 against eventual finalists Italy, he scored against Greece in a 2–0 win, proceeding to mimick a urinating dog whilst celebrating.

 In the 1998 tournament in France, Finidi also played in all the matches, with Nigeria meeting the same fate at the hands of Denmark.
 He had already vowed to quit international football prior to the competition, and earned a total of 62 caps.

+Managerial career

+In September 2021, Enyimba F.C. named Finidi as their new head coach.
+He won his first title as a coach on the 11th of June 2023, winning the Nigeria Premier League at Onikan Stadium in Lagos.

+In April 2024, he was appointed coach of the Nigeria national football team.

+Before this appointment, He was the assistant coach to Jose Peseiro and was the Interim coach who led the Super Eagles to beat Ghana 2-1 ending 18 years of unsuccessful attempts to defeat the Black Stars.

 Style of play

 Considered to be one of Nigeria's greatest wingers, Finidi was a physically strong and tall player who was known for his deceptively rapid pace, accurate crosses and efficient dribbles.
 He was also known for his accurate free kicks.
-Finidi was not only known for his technical abilities, but he also possessed a unique footballing brain. dribbling skills.
+Finidi was not only known for his technical abilities, but he also possessed a unique footballing brain and solid dribbling skills.